 - SI units will be used in the question papers wherever necessary.

-Key Instructions For UPSC IES 2020 Preliminary Examination
+Key Instructions For UPSC IES 2023 Prelim Exam

-- Wrong answers will attract negative marking in the objective type question papers.
-For every question there will be four choices.
-For every wrong answer given, one-third (1/3rd) of the marks assigned to that question will be deducted as penalty
+- Wrong answers will attract negative marking in the objective-type question papers.
+For every question, there will be four choices.
+For every wrong answer given, one-third (1/3rd) of the marks assigned to that question will be deducted as a penalty

 - Follow all the instructions carefully before filling the answer sheet.
 Anything unwanted or uninstructed may lead to rejection.